-- 1. Say "Select tech turn a" to highlight the misrecognized term.
-The Correction menu appears. - Say "Spell that."
-The Spell dialog box appears with tech turn a in the text box. - 3.
-Spell or type Tekturna, replacing tech turn a in the text box. - 4.
-Click Train.
-The Train Words dialog box appears. - 5.
-Click Go and say Tekturna when prompted.
-(Optionally, you can say tech turn a when prompted.) - 6.
-Click Done.
+the Spell and Train 1.
+Say "Select Pra daxa" to highlight the misrecognized term.
+The Correction menu appears.
+2. Say " Spell that ."
+The Spell dialog box appears with Pra daxa in the text box.
+3. Spell or type Pradaxa, replacing Select Pra daxa in the text box.
+4. Click Train.
+The Train Words dialog box appears.
+5. Click Go and say Pradaxa when prompted.
+(Optionally, you can say Pra daxa when prompted.)
+6. Click Done .
 The Train Words dialog box closes and you are returned to your dictation.